Rowland Hassall

-Rowland Hassall (March 31, 1768–28 August 1820), born in England, was a missionary in Tahiti for a short period of time and in New South Wales for the rest of his life.
+Rowland Hassall (31 March 1768 – 28 August 1820), born in England, was a missionary in Tahiti for a short period of time and in New South Wales for the rest of his life.
 Initially a field preacher, he became a minister.
 He raised sheep, was a businessman, and became a prosperous land-owner.
 His son Thomas Hassall established the first Sunday school in Australia, after which Rowland Hassall co-founded the New South Wales Sunday School Institution in 1815.

 England

 Rowland Hill Hassall, the son of James Hassall, was born in Coventry, England on 31 March 1768.
-He was named after Rowland Hill, who was his parent's minister.
+He was named after Rowland Hill, who was his parents' minister.
 He was able to read and write at a rudimentary level.
 Like his father, he became a silk weaver, He married Elizabeth Hancox, who plied the same trade.
 Their first son, Thomas, was born in 1794 and their second son Samuel Otoo was born in 1796.